MadeByThePinsHub/handbook/handbook/about/CONTRIBUTING/index.md

 bug as you viewing the website?
 Before you do this, please read our contributing guide first.

 ## Available Tasks
+More taks come soon!
+To keep you updated, return back here every week for new available tasks.

 ### Translating the Handbook
 The team is open for handbook translations though two ways: using Crowdin and forking the whole repository.
 While we use Crowdin for community input, we still allow you to fork our handbook and improve it.